BarryCarlyon/twitch_misc/eventsub/websockets/web/activity_feed/README.md

 ## What is this example

-This is an exmaple of how to setup a EventSub WebSockets connection inside a Web Browser utilising the Chat Over EventSub Topics to build an activity feed of sorts
+This is an exmaple of how to setup a EventSub WebSockets connection inside a Web Browser utilising the Chat Over EventSub Topics to build an activity feed of sorts.

+If you authenticate as yourself to read your own events it will favour using `channel.bits.use` instead of using "signal to noise" filtering on `channel.chat.message` given that `channel.chat.message` will just give us "basic" cheer events and not power ups, custom or otherwise.

 It will use implicit auth to obtain an access token and then connect to EventSub WebSockets